yuxumin/PoinTr/DATASET.md

 └──category.txt
 ```

-**KITTI**: You can download the KITTI dataset [here](https://drive.google.com/drive/folders/1fSu0_huWhticAlzLh3Ejpg8zxzqO1z-F).
+**KITTI**: You can download the KITTI dataset from this [url](https://drive.google.com/drive/folders/1fSu0_huWhticAlzLh3Ejpg8zxzqO1z-F).
 The directory structure should be

 ```
 │KITTI/